 - It is mandatory for all individuals to wear a face mask in all public venues.

-- Indoor dining resumed with mandatory health precautions including limited seating.
-All food and beverage outlets are available for takeout and delivery services.
+- Limited indoor and outdoor dining is available.
+Food and beverage outlets are also available for takeout and delivery services.

 - All grocery stores and commercial outlets remain open.

 - Prayers resumed in mosques, to include Friday prayers Isha and Tarawih.
 Attendance is limited to those with proof of Covid-19 vaccination (14 days after the second dose) or recovery from Covid-19 on the “BeAware Bahrain” app.